aakashbhadana/The-Wall/README.md

 ## Acknowledgments

-All the Wallpapers are taken from the generous community of photographers on [Unsplash](https://unsplash.com/)
+All the Wallpapers are taken from freely useable images by the generous community of photographers on [Unsplash](https://unsplash.com/)